MatanBobi/advanced-react-session-3/README.md

 ## Step 1

-Use any state management of your choice (Zustand, Redux-Toolkit, React's useReducer + Context) to store the pokemons in our app
+Use any state management of your choice (Zustand, Redux-Toolkit, React's useReducer + Context) to store the pokemons in our app.

 ## Step 2